Extra-Curricular Activities & Clubs

 Clubs play an important part in the life of the school by enabling our pupils to have access to activities and events that enhance their learning or develop self esteem, or that are purely for enjoyment.

 We offer a wide range of clubs and activities across the year.
 For some sporting clubs we seek the expertise of coaches and will usually make a charge for these activities, or in the case of our Running Club pupils are asked to pay for entry to organised events.
 Most other clubs are free.
 We usually find that younger pupils are better suited to clubs and activities held during the lunchtime.
-Clubs are often oversubscribed and staff do make sure that all pupils who wish to participate can do so when the next session of a particular activity is run.
-We also offer theatre trips at various points during the year, when staff take pupils to theatres within the county in order to enjoy a performance of a favourite dramatised story book, or well known musical or play.
+Clubs are often very popular and can be oversubscribed and staff do make sure that all pupils who wish to participate can do so when the next session of a particular activity is run.